 Although on the large side, the fold is comparable to other double pushchairs on the market and its size is a small price to pay for the versatility that the Donkey² offers you when in use.

 The Bugaboo Donkey 2 oozes substance and, thanks to the signature Bugaboo design features, it performs like a dream - making life much simpler for modern-day busy parents of one child, two children of different ages or even twins.

-There's no smoke and mirrors with the Donkey 2, it genuinely one of the most versatile pushchairs we have know with its ability to extend from a single to double pushchair and back again in just a few seconds.
+There's no smoke and mirrors with the Donkey 2, it is genuinely one of the most versatile pushchairs we have known with its ability to extend from a single to a double pushchair and back again in just a few seconds.